-- a.
-Lack of government assistance in provision of water, infrastructure, lack of market of their farm produce (milk, potatoes and maize) and lack of a cash crop.
-This makes the community to believe that the only way out of poverty in through government assistance, through provision of water, food an all weather roads and ready market for their little farm produce. - b.
+- b.
 Weather condition is the other main cause of poverty.
 The area often has a very long dry spell of drought and unpredictable weather that cause mass drop failure and by extension and death of their livestock. - c.
 Lack of resources, this includes lack of capital, loan facilities and even knowledge that would help the community members initiate and maintain income generating activities. - d.
 Social problems like lack of priorities, lack of knowledge on factors causing and means of overcoming those problems in another cause of poverty.
-Some community members also in antisocial behaviours eg drinking of alcohol, crime and other unconomical activities and other minor causes of poverty. - e.
+Some community members also in antisocial behaviors eg drinking of alcohol, crime and other uneconomical activities and other minor causes of poverty. - e.
 Lack of education contributes to some extent on causing poverty.
 Though the investigator believe that this is the main cause of poverty, but the community members don't want to admit their low literacy level contribute to poverty.

-4.5 Ways of Alleviating Poverty
+4.2 Ways of Alleviating Poverty